mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 [Ignore(Command.Insert | Command.Update)]
 public int CreatedDate { get; set; }
 ```
-Currently, the library is only using the `None`, `Select`, `Insert`, `Update`, `Delete` commands on its certain operations.

 ## Repository

-The library contains two base repository objects, the `RepoDb.BaseRepository<TEntity, TDbConnection>` and the `RepoDb.DbRepository<TDbConnection>`.
-The latter is the `heart` of `RepoDb` as it contains all the operations that is being used by all other repositories within or outside the library.
+A repository is the main course of the library.
+It contains two base repository objects, the `RepoDb.BaseRepository<TEntity, TDbConnection>` and the `RepoDb.DbRepository<TDbConnection>`.
+The latter is the **`heart`** of `RepoDb` as it contains all the operations that is being used by all other repositories within or outside the library.

-This means that, the `BaseRepository` is only abstracting the operations of the `DbRepository` object in all areas.
+This means that, the `RepoDb.BaseRepository<TEntity, TDbConnection>` is only abstracting the operations of the `RepoDb.DbRepository<TDbConnection>` object in all areas.

 Both classes accept the following parameters on there respective constructors.